Skip to content

 • Dust accumulation

-• Chemical vapors - Position away from heat/cold sources to minimize temperature gradient effects
+• Position away from heat/cold sources to minimize temperature gradient effects

 If temporarily exposed to high humidity: